diaszakir/todo-flask/README.md

 flask run
 ```

-If you want use other database (MySQL, PostgreSQL and etc.) you should add connection with .env file
+If you want use other database (MySQL, PostgreSQL and etc.) you should add connection url in the `.env` file

+## Checking auth

+In `Postman/Insomnia/Bruno` you need in the request choose `Headers`
+Type for the key `Authorization` and for the value `Bearer <JWT without arrows>`

 ## Accessing Swagger-UI